jmbarzee/dominion/README.md

 # Dominion
-Golang Distributed System and Home Automation
+Golang distributed system for service ecosystem management

 This library serves on an IoT network were services (lights, speakers, thermostat, cameras, processing...) will be auto-started, auto-distributed, and (maybe) auto-scaled.
 The Dominion & Domains are sorts of managers of all devices which are participating.
 They manage service start, maintance, and discovery.